Sagar-Gopalasetti/Application-Developer---Office-of-the-Vice-Chancellor-for-Research-and-Innovation/README.md

-# Application-Developer---Office-of-the-Vice-Chancellor-for-Research-and-Innovation
+# Programming-Exercise-Application-Developer-
-Programming exercise for the role Application Developer - Office of the Vice Chancellor for Research and Innovation
+Programming Exercise: Application Developer  - Office of the Vice Chancellor for Research &amp; Innovation

+How to run the application.

+1. Clone the repository
+2. Run the command "node index.js" in the terminal and respective json output files will be generated.